 Did you know that Central Florida, specifically Ocala, is the “Heart of Horse Country”?
 Probably not honestly.
 Most people think of our beautiful beaches and thrilling theme parks when they think of Florida, but the horse people know the real secret of Florida’s wild beauty.

 Ocala has been a horse haven for years.
-Our farms producing numerous Derby winners.
+Our farms produce numerous Derby winners.
 Award-winning trainers and the best breeders tend to come from this lesser-known part of the Sunshine State.

 The locals know though!
 Oh, we know and because of our close ties to the horse world, we tend to go a little overboard when celebrating Derby day.
 Even when we just spend race day at home with family, we still tend to dress in our best Derby hats, set out fantastically delicious snack spreads, and root for our favorite horse in the most thrilling 3 minutes in sports.